-All employees of the Evolution of Education Museum, Prince Albert Historical Society Volunteers, and the general public.
+All employees of the Prince Albert Historical Museum, Prince Albert Historical Society Volunteers, Prince Albert Historical Museum Leasees and Tenants, and the general public.

 Definitions:

 Fire Marshall - The Manager/Curator or his/her designate is the person responsible for the whole building in assuring the Evacuation Safety Plan is known to all staff and is followed in event of an alarm or emergency.
 This person is also responsible for all Fire Wardens.